Skip to content

 • Symmetric exit: if MAU averages below 100 over any two consecutive months, you can exit with no further fees

 Billed monthly in GBP, ex-VAT, invoiced from Jamie Rees (sole trader, UK; not VAT registered at the time of writing).
-The £150 number is set above today's modelled break-even on purpose, if the September restart lands, the value catches up; if it does not, the symmetric exit ends the term once MAU stays below 100 for two months.
-None of this is fixed.
-Push back on the price, the term, what is bundled, the exit floor, anything.
+The fee is intentionally a conversation rather than a number on this page, send what would actually make sense for you given today's audience size and the bet on the September restart, and the symmetric exit ends the term either way once MAU stays below 100 for two consecutive months.
+Push back on the term, what is bundled, the exit floor, anything.
 I would much rather end up with a deal that works for both of us than a clean signature on a draft you only half-believe in.
 Happy to jump on a call to talk it through if that is easier than email.

 Term 6-month term · category exclusive · symmetric exit at MAU < 100 · monthly thereafter